Day 1 UK - Nairobi

 Day 16 Arusha - UK

-This morning we'll transfer you to the airport for your flight back to the UK, via Nairobi.
+This morning we'll transfer you to the airport for your flights back to the UK, via Nairobi.